BrentonHolloway/BrentonHolloway/README.md

 <img align="center" width="300px" src="https://avatars1.githubusercontent.com/u/20651739"/>

-### Hi there, My name is Brenton 👋
+### Hi there, My name is Brenton

+### Summary
-- 🔭 I’m currently seeking employment in the field of Electronics Engineering or Computer Science.
+- I’m currently seeking employment in the field of Electronics Engineering or Computer Science.
-- 🌱 I have completed my Bachelor of Engineering (Electronics and Communication Engineering) (Honours) / Bachelor of Computer Science.
+- I have completed my Bachelor of Engineering (Electronics and Communication Engineering) (Honours) / Bachelor of Computer Science.
-- ⚡ I have completed my Advanced Diploma of Electronics and Communications Engineering
+- I have completed my Advanced Diploma of Electronics and Communications Engineering
-- ⚡ I have completed my Certificate II and III in Information Communication Technology
+- I have completed my Certificate II and III in Information Communication Technology

 ### About Me
 I am an engineering graduate with a Bachelor of Engineering (Electronics and Communication Engineering) (Honors) / Bachelor of Computer Science from RMIT University.
 I am skilled in Computer Science and Electronics Engineering.
 My preferred programming languages are PHP, HTML, JavaScript, Java, C/C++ and my preferred frameworks and CMS are Laravel, React and WordPress and am familiar with technologies such as Git.
 I have a keen interest in learning new technologies and languages.